-fransier of snares Process Bermuda Unless the bye-laws provide otherwise, shares of an exempted company may be transferred by a standard instrument of transfer signed by or on behalf of the transferor.
+Process Bermuda Unless the bye-laws provide otherwise, shares of an exempted company may be transferred by a standard instrument of transfer signed by or on behalf of the transferor.
 The transferee must generally be approved by the BMA.
 Paperless share transfers are permitted for shares listed on appointed stock exchanges.
 BVI An instrument of transfer is required signed by or on behalf of the transferor and, in the case of any share that would impose a liability to the company on the transferee, by or on behalf of the transferee.
 If shares are listed on a recognised exchange they may trade and settle freely in accordance with the rules and procedures of the recognised exchange.
 Cayman Shares are transferred in accordance with the requirements of the Articles.
 If shares are listed on an approved stock exchange, the shares can be evidenced and transferred in accordance with the laws, rules and regulations that apply to that stock exchange.
 Guernsey In accordance with Memorandum or Articles.
-Shares may trade and settle freely on CREST, the London Stock Exchange paperless settlement system.
+Shares and securities may trade and settle electronically on computerised settlement systems such as CREST, the London Stock Exchange paperless settlement system, and on NYSE, Nasdaq and Euronext.
+Smart contracts and blockchain/distributed ledger solutions may also be used.
 Jersey An instrument of transfer is required.
 Shares may trade and settle freely on CREST, the London Stock Exchange paperless settlement system.
 Shares may also trade electronically and settle freely on certain other designated markets including NYSE, Nasdaq and Toronto Stock Exchange.
 It is possible to add new markets to this facility.

+Pre-emption rights

-Pre-emption rights Bermuda There are no statutory pre-emption rights.
+Bermuda There are no statutory pre-emption rights.

 BVI Apply only when stated in the Memorandum or Articles.

 Cayman There are no statutory pre-emption rights.

 Guernsey There are no statutory pre-emption rights.

 Jersey There are no statutory pre-emption rights.

-UK Takeover ( Code Bermuda Does not apply.
+UK Takeover C Code

+Bermuda Does not apply.

 BVI Does not apply.

 Cayman Does not apply.

 Guernsey Does apply.

 Jersey Does apply.